Cluster Setup & Management

 Warning

-Updating your Service Key may interrupt any in progress updates or deployments to existing functions, therefore it’s important to pause deployments before upgrading.
+Updating your Service Key may interrupt any in-progress updates or deployments to existing functions, therefore it’s important to pause deployments before upgrading.

-The below are additional configuration options for reference purposes.
+Below are additional configuration options for reference purposes.

 NVCA Operator Parameters